-Ever since I developed gluten intolerance, I do not eat couscous much, but I still make it for my girls.
+Ever since I developed gluten intolerance, I have stuck to a gluten-free diet.
+This means that couscous is out of my meals - but I still make it for my girls.

 Jump to: